teamhanko/hanko/hanko-js/README.md

 ## Demo

-The GIF below demonstrates how a user registration with passwords enabled looks like.
-You can set up the flow you like using the Hanko API configuration file.
-The registration flow also includes email verification via passcodes and the registration of a platform authenticator so that the user can log in without passwords or passcodes on the current device.
+The animation below demonstrates how user registration with passwords enabled looks like.
+You can set up the flow you like using the [Hanko API](../backend/README.md) configuration file.
+The registration flow also includes email verification via passcodes and the registration of a passkey so that the user can log in without passwords or passcodes.

 ![](demo.gif)